coliasgroup/seL4-binary-verification/README.md

 ## Status

 This tool can check proof scripts discovered by the upstream tool.
-The heuristic proof script search is still in progress.
+The proof script search is still in progress.